ciskiko/threadComm/README.md

 # threadComm
 python comunication thread

--You need PyQt
+##You need PyQt

 https://www.riverbankcomputing.com/software/pyqt/download

-instance of the queue class
+###instance of the queue class

 max_data: Number in maximum bytes per transfer

 max_buffer: Number in maximum bytes that can contain the buffer, If it exceeds the maximum of bytes in the buffer were removed the data to be at the maximum specified bytes.

-Methods of instance
+Methods of instance threadcomm

-threadComm.set_data

-Definition: Sets data
+---
+* 'set_data'(anyone data):Sets data

-data: establish data buffer
+  'data':establish data buffer

-threadComm.wait_data

-Definition: Returns data from the buffer with a timeout
+* 'wait_data' Returns data from the buffer with a timeout

-num_loop: Number of times the loop is repeated.
-Returns a list where data [0] if true everything was correct , data [1] function name , data [2] here are data time_wait: Timeout for each turn of the loop
+* 'num_loop' Number of times the loop is repeated.Returns a list where data [0] if true everything was correct , data [1] function name , data [2] here are data time_wait: Timeout for each turn of the loop.

-threadComm.get_data

-Definition: Returns the data in the buffer -returns a list where data [0] if true everything was correct , data [1] function name , data [2] here are data
+* 'get_data' Returns the data in the buffer -returns a list where data [0] if true everything was correct , data [1] function name , data [2] here are data.

--No arguments

-threadComm.len_buffer

-Definition: Returns the data in the buffer
+* 'len_buffer' Returns the data in the buffer

--No arguments
+---